 A few years ago, rankings in fields (science, engineering, life sciences, medical sciences, social sciences) and subjects (mathematics, physics, chemistry, computer science, economics/business) were added.

-Twelve Dutch universities place in the top 400 in the 2016 ranking.
-The sole exception is Tilburg University, but that is explicable given its disciplinary background (note that in the field ranking for the social sciences, Tilburg is in the top 100).
-The ARWU covers an estimated 1200 universities worldwide.
-It is the only ranking to place universities ranked 101st and lower into larger groups of fifty or hundred.
-Universities are listed alphabetically within these groups.
+Twelve Dutch universities are placed in the top 400 of the 2017 ranking.
+The sole exception is Tilburg University, which is explicable given its disciplinary background (note that in the subject field ranking for economics and business, Tilburg is in the top 100).
+The ARWU covers an estimated 1300 universities worldwide.
+The ARWU ranking places universities ranked 101st and lower into larger groups of fifty or hundred.
+Within these groups the universities are listed alphabetically.

 QS World University Ranking

-The QS World University Rankings compare more than 900 top universities on the following six indicators:
+The QS World University Ranking compares more than 900 top universities on the following six indicators:

 - Academic reputation, measured using a global survey of academics (40%)